 Like most patents, this new one from Google tells us about the problem it is intended to solve:

 If a search query is not narrowly tailored, or if the user does not provide much in the way of additional information beyond the query, a computing device may return too much information; with some of the most interesting or relevant information being difficult for a user to find.
 The user may experience stress and/or waste valuable time and resources inputting very detailed queries and into a computing device, causing the computing device to execute multiple searches, or sifting through large quantities of search results, to obtain information necessary to accomplish the certain task.

-If that searcher is really hungry, and wants some pizza quickly, their satisfaction with a search engine may increase rapidly if it is able to identify a nearby location that can deliver tasty pizza.
+If that searcher is hungry and wants some pizza quickly, their satisfaction with a search engine may increase rapidly if it can identify a nearby location that can deliver tasty pizza.

 Using Context to Predict Query Intent

 Query intent can be used to enable a search engine to adjust search results returned from the search so information for satisfying the intent is emphasized over other information returned from the search.

 The patent gives us an example of someone searching for a movie that they have just purchased tickets for.
 The system might be able to look at log data, and determine that the searcher had already bought tickets for a future showing of that movie, and may adjust the results so that “movie showtimes are ranked lower than other information (e.g., reviews, memorabilia, trivia, etc.) about the particular movie.”